Tag

 Linux Mint also caters to users who hold system stability of utmost importance.
 A new version of Mint is released every six months, and it’s usually very stable with occasional bugs.
 And for those who don’t like Cinnamon, , and Xfce are two other officially supported flavors of Linux Mint.

-Cinnamon is popular because it uses far fewer system resources than GNOME, meaning it’s easier to run Linux Mint on old hardware with ease – like other lightweight Linux distros we recommend.
+Cinnamon is popular because it uses far fewer system resources than , meaning it’s easier to run Linux Mint on old hardware with ease – like other lightweight Linux distros we recommend.
 Unlike Ubuntu, Linux Mint drops support for Snaps and embraces Flatpaks with open arms, and lately, the OS is doing its best to discern itself from Ubuntu.
 And well, it has been successful in doing the same.
 Overall, it’s a great Linux distro for beginners because everything just works out of the box.

 Pros